Something Is Out There: Notes

-The miniseries drew high ratings for NBC and critics noted the chemistry between Jack and Ta'Ra as one of its high points.
+Originally a miniseries, it drew high ratings for NBC and critics noted the chemistry between Jack and Ta'Ra as one of its high points.
 One week after its ratings success, Brandon Tartikoff announced it would become a weekly series.
 13 episodes were ordered.
 Something Is Out There fared poorly opposite the very successful Dallas and the show was later moved to compete with Beauty and the Beast where ratings only worsened.
 The series was canceled after only six one-hour episodes were broadcast, with two additional episodes produced but not broadcast at the time except in isolated cases in the US.

 Due to its short run, the series is not often found in syndication, but the Sci-Fi Channel did include it as part of a rotation of short-lived series, including broadcasting the previously unaired episodes.
 An edited down version of the miniseries has aired as a syndicated television movie.

 The one-hour episodes also appear occasionally at Crackle's website and on the app.